Nikita Whitlock

-Nikita Nehemiah Whitlock (born May 16, 1991) is a former American football defensive tackle/running back hybrid player.
+Nikita Nehemiah Whitlock (born May 16, 1991) is an American former professional football player who was a fullback and defensive tackle in the National Football League (NFL), Canadian Football League (CFL) and XFL.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2014.
-Whitlock has also been a member of the Dallas Cowboys and New York Giants in the National Football League (NFL), the Hamilton Tiger-Cats in the Canadian Football League (CFL), and the Tampa Bay Vipers in the XFL.
-He played college football at Wake Forest.
+Whitlock was also a member of the Dallas Cowboys and New York Giants in the NFL, the Hamilton Tiger-Cats in the CFL, and the Tampa Bay Vipers in the XFL.
+He played college football for the Wake Forest Demon Deacons.

-Early years
+Early life

 Whitlock attended and played football at Wylie High School.
 He was named the AP Texas Class 5A Defensive Player of the Year in 2008.
 The Dallas Morning News named him the All-Area Defensive Player of the Year.
 Whitlock's height made it difficult for him to get noticed by college recruiters.